drewf24/world-airbnb/proposal/proposal.md

     ## 4 Bronx                1091
     ## 5 Staten Island         373

-According to the table, Manhattan has the most listings at 21,661 followed by Brooklyn at 20,104 listings, followed by Queens at 5,666, Bronx at 1,091, and Staten Island last at only 373 listings.
+Manhattan has the most listings at 21,661 followed by Brooklyn at 20,104 listings, followed by Queens at 5,666, Bronx at 1,091, and Staten Island last at only 373 listings.

 Creating a facet histogram that will display the price of listings by borough.